buildbot/buildbot/master/docs/developer/cls-protocols.rst

 ``Impl`` classes are subclassed by buildbot master, and implement the actual logic for the protocol api.
 ``Proxy`` classes are implemented by the worker/master protocols, and implements the demux and de-serialization of protocol calls.

-On worker sides, those proxy objects are replaced by a proxy object having a single method to call master side methodss:
+On worker sides, those proxy objects are replaced by a proxy object having a single method to call master side methods:

 .. py:class:: workerProxyObject()